 We are a commercial-stage medical device company with a proprietary non-invasive vagus nerve stimulation, or nVNS, therapy. nVNS is a platform bioelectronic medical therapy that modulates neurotransmitters and immune function through its effects on both the peripheral and central nervous systems.
-We are initially focused on neurology, and our therapy, gammaCore, is cleared by the FDA for use by adults for the following four neurology indications: the acute treatment of pain associated with each of migraine and episodic cluster headache, or eCH, the preventive treatment of migraine headache and adjunctive use for the preventive treatment of cluster headaches, or CH.
-Recently, the FDA cleared the use of gammaCore for acute and preventive treatment of migraine in adolescents.
-We are also considering the potential for several additional indications for our nVNS technology, which is being studied through several investigator-initiated studies.
+We are initially focused on neurology, and our therapy, gammaCore, is cleared by the FDA for use by adults for the following neurology indications: the acute treatment of pain associated with each of migraine and episodic cluster headache, or eCH, the preventive treatment of migraine headache and adjunctive use for the preventive treatment of cluster headaches, or CH.
+In February 2021, the FDA cleared the use of gammaCore for acute and preventive treatment of migraine in adolescents.
+In September 2021, the FDA cleared the use of gammaCore for the treatment of Paroxysmal Hemicrania (PH) and Hemicrania Continua (HC) in adults.
+PH and HC are rare forms of trigeminal autonomic cephalalgias that are typically debilitating and difficult to treat.

+We are also considering the potential for several additional indications for our nVNS technology, which are being studied through several investigatorinitiated studies.
 These indications include post traumatic headache, stroke, traumatic brain injury, post-traumatic stress disorder, opioid use disorders and post-operative ileus.

+Our strategy has been to focus on selling gammaCore to treat different forms of primary headache upon regulatory approval.
 Following our initial FDA clearance in early 2017, our commercial strategy was to establish gammaCore as a first-line treatment option for the acute treatment of episodic CH in adult patients, who have few alternative treatment options available to them.
 This strategy was supported by a product registry conducted from July 2017 through June 2018 to build advocacy among key opinion leaders in leading headache centers in the United States, and to generate patient demand in the form of prescriptions submitted to payers.
 We leveraged this advocacy during the registry period as we expanded into migraine and prepared for a full commercial launch of gammaCore and gammaCore Sapphire for the acute treatment of pain associated with eCH and migraine in adult patients, which was accomplished in the third quarter of 2018.
 With the clearance of adjunctive use for the prevention of CH in December 2018, we continued to build upon our existing base of advocacy and patient support.
 In March 2020, the FDA cleared gammaCore for the preventive treatment of migraine headache in adult patients.
 In February 2021, gammaCore was cleared by the FDA for the acute and preventive treatment of migraine in adolescents between 12 and 17 years of age.